 Duane De Freese, Ph.D., is executive director of the Indian River Lagoon Council and Indian River Lagoon National Estuary Program.
 Previously, he served as senior consultant of science and sustainability with HydroPro-Tech.
 Dr. De Freese has served as an adjunct professor of oceanography at Brevard Community College and interim director of the University of Central Florida College of Business.
 He also was the vice president of Florida research for the San Diego-based Hubbs-SeaWorld Research Institute.
 He lives in Indialantic.

-Bill Johnson is retired from Coca-Cola Refreshments, where he worked for 34 years and was vice president of Finance Shared Services.
-He serves on the Tampa Hillsborough Economic Development Council, the Tampa Bay Partnership and the School of Accountancy Advisory Council at the University of South Florida.
+Bill Johnson is an owner of the Autobahn Indoor Speedway franchise.
+Previously, Mr. Johnson was vice president of finance shared services for Coca-Cola Refreshments, where he worked for 34 years.
+Mr. Johnson serves on the Tampa Hillsborough Economic Development Council, the Tampa Bay Partnership and the School of Accountancy Advisory Council at the University of South Florida.
 Mr. Johnson previously served as an appointed board member of the Florida Council on Efficient Government.
 He lives in Tampa.

-Rick Matthews is vice president and leader of Northrop Grumman’s Manned Aircraft Design Center of Excellence.
-He is also the global operations representative and global supply chain program manager lead for the Aerospace System Sector’s Military Aircraft Systems Division.
+Rick Matthews is the founder of Rick Matthews Consulting, LLC.
+He is the former vice president and leader of Northrop Grumman’s Manned Aircraft Design Center of Excellence.
+He was also the global operations representative and global supply chain program manager lead for the Aerospace System Sector’s Military Aircraft Systems Division.
 Mr. Matthews served as a member of the state board’s Target Industry Cluster Task Force, helping Florida attract aerospace businesses while supporting the talent and infrastructure needs of existing businesses within the industry.
 He joined Northrop Grumman in 2007 following a distinguished career in the U.S. Air Force.
 He lives in Melbourne.

-Commissioner Bryan Nelson was elected to the Orange County Commission in November 2014, and is president and owner of Nelson’s Insurance Services.
+Apopka Mayor Bryan Nelson was elected in March 2018.
+He is president and owner of Nelson’s Insurance Services and previously served on the Orange County Commission.
 He was elected to the House of Representatives District 38 in 2006 and served an eight-year term.
-He also serves on the Metro-Plan and East Central Florida Regional Planning Council and the Orange County Canvassing Board.
+He also serves on the MetroPlan Orlando Board of Directors, the East Central Florida Regional Planning Council and the Orange County Canvassing Board.
 He lives in Apopka.